 This is also a small and slender saw.
 These saws usually have around 15-20 teeth per inch.
 It is a type of backsaws, smaller than tenon saws, designed for making fine work, such as joint-making, particularly dovetail joints (a type of wood joints), where two pieces of wood must fit together precisely.
 It works well in cross-cutting operations where an extremely neat finish is required.

 9. Mitre box saw:

-The mitre box is actually a jig that helps the saw cut wood at certain angles.
+The miter box is actually a jig that helps the saw cut wood at certain angles.
 The saw used here is similar to the backsaw.
 However, its blade is wider and longer, and the shape of the teeth is more delicate.
-This saw is more suitable for smooth work, angle cutting etc. The mitre box saw is used to cut at a certain angle and operate the saw.
+This saw is more suitable for smooth work, angle cutting, etc. The miter box saw is used to cut at a certain angle and operate the saw.
 The box has different angles.
 As a result, it is possible to work at certain angles even with less skilled hands.

 11. Pit saw: